mSvcBench/muBench/Docs/Manual.md

 }
 ```

-The HTTP requests are sent towards the services through the NGINX access gateway, whose IP address is specified in the `ms_access_gateway` parameter.
+The HTTP requests are sent towards the services of the µBench application through the NGINX access gateway, whose IP address is specified in the `ms_access_gateway` parameter.

+The runner mode is specified in the `workload_type` parameter and can be `file` or `greedy`.

-The workload files can be specified into the `workload_files_path_list` parameter as the path of a single file or as the path of a directory where multiple workload files are saved.
+In `file` mode, the workload files can be specified into the `workload_files_path_list` parameter as the path of a single file or as the path of a directory where multiple workload files are saved.
 In this way, you can simulate different workload scenarios one after the other.
 The `Runner` sequentially executes one by one these files and saves a test result file whose name is in the value of `result_file` key and the output directory is the value of `OutputPath` key.
 Also, you can specify how many times you want to cycle through the workload directory with the `workload_rounds` parameter, as well as the size of the thread pool allocated for each test with `thread_pool_size`.
+The parameter `workload_events` is not used for `file` mode.

+In `greedy` mode, the threads of the pool send a number of `workload_events` HTTP requests before terminating the test.
+The paramenters `workload_files_path_list` and `workload_rounds` are not used for greedy mode.

 After each test, the `Runner` can execute a custom python function (e.g. to fetch monitoring data from Prometheus) specified in the key `file_name`, which is defined by the user in a file specified into the `file_path` key.